-This statistic presents the most attractive financial centers worldwide as of June 2014.
+This statistic presents the most attractive financial centers worldwide as of June 2015.
 The private institute Z/Yen has constructed an index for financial center rating, in which a multitude of factors are integrated.
-New York, closely followed by London, proved to be the most attractive financial center in 2014, with 778 points assigned in the Z/Yen report.
+London proved to be the most attractive financial center in 2015, with 796 points assigned in the Z/Yen report.

 Financial centers – additional information